micooz/bp/README.md

 ### PAC Service

 By adding `--pac-bind`, you can start a PAC service at specified address while bp client started.
-The content of `proxy.pac` is based on your `--proxy-white-list`, you must prepare this file first.
+The content of `proxy.pac` is generate from your `--acl`, you must prepare this file first.

 ```
-$ bp client --proxy-white-list /path/to/list.txt --pac-bind <host:port>
+$ bp client --acl /path/to/acl.txt --pac-bind <host:port>
 ```

 ### Enable TLS